dajiaohuang/dajiaohuang/README.md

-- 👋 Hi, I’m @dajiaohuang from SJTU, majored in Information Security.
+- 👋 Hi, I'm @dajiaohuang from SJTU (B.Eng. in Information Security, IEEE Honor Class).
+Currently pursuing M.Sc. in Data Science and Machine Learning at NUS.
+- 💻 Proficient in Python, Linux, Shell, LaTeX | Familiar with C++, Unreal Engine, Docker, etc.
 - 📫 You can reach me at mikewushuwen@gmail.com

 <p align="center">